MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/nf-evntrace-tracemessage.md

 ### -param arg1

+TBD

+#### - SessionHandle [in]

+Handle to the event tracing session that records the event.
+The provider obtains the handle when it calls the <a href="https://msdn.microsoft.com/050d3a01-0087-40f1-af35-b9ceeaf47813">GetTraceLoggerHandle</a> function in its <a href="https://msdn.microsoft.com/e9f70ae6-906f-4e55-bca7-4355f1ca6091">ControlCallback</a> implementation.

+#### - arg5

 A list of variable arguments to be appended to the message.
 Use this list to specify your provider-specific event data.
 The list must be composed of pairs of arguments, as described in the following table.